Alex Lanipekun: Career

-He can also be heard as the voice of the 'Use Sports' campaign for Nike Asia.

-Lanipekun plays the regular role of DC Sean Armitage alongside Kenneth Cranham in the BBC Radio 4, show The Interrogation, written by Roy Williams and directed by Mary Peate.
-They are currently in their Seventh series.
+Lanipekun played role of DC Sean Armitage alongside Kenneth Cranham in the BBC Radio 4 show The Interrogation, written by Roy Williams and directed by Mary Peate and Jessica Dromgoole.
+The show ran for 8 series, and was named one of the best audio dramas of the 21st Century, by a panel of academics and radio experts.

-In 2017, Lanipekun plays the voice of Nil in the PlayStation exclusive game "Horizon Zero Dawn".
+Since 2017, Lanipekun has played Nil in the PlayStation video game "Horizon Zero Dawn".
 Nil is on a mission to kill all bandits and calls upon Aloy's help to do so.
+He reprised his role in its sequel Horizon Forbidden West, in 2022.

-In 2018, Alex was part of the great ensemble cast, put together to tell the epic story of Homer's Iliad in Troy: Fall Of A City, playing the role of Pandarus.
+In 2018, he was part of the great ensemble cast, put together to tell the epic story of Homer's Iliad in Troy: Fall of a City, playing the role of Pandarus.
 The show was produced by Netflix/ BBC.

-In 2019, he joined the Sky Atlantic/Sundance Now show Riviera for Season 2, playing the role of Raafi Al-Qadar.
-The show is the largest on Sky TV, breaking previous records with 20 Million Season Downloads.
+In 2019, he joined the Sky Atlantic show Riviera for Season 2, playing the role of Raafi Al-Qadar.
+The show was Sky's most successful original series, with an audience of 2.3 million an episode, and more than 20 million downloads and views total.

+From 2021 to 2023, he played Tycho in the Sky Atlantic series Domina, alongside Kasia Smutniack, Matthew McNulty, and Claire Forlani.
+Lanipekun also joined the cast of The Rising, starring Clara Rugaard.

+In 2023 he played the role of Hugo Kupka in Final Fantasy XVI, developed and published by Square Enix.